 You are expected to abide by the generally accepted rules of network etiquette (netiquette).
 These include, but are not limited to, the following:

-b) Use appropriate language.
-Remember that you are a representative of your school and Diocese on a non-private network.
+- Use appropriate language.
+Remember that you are a representative of your school and diocese on a non-private network.
 You may be alone on a computer, but what you say can be viewed around the world.
 Do not swear, use vulgarities or any other inappropriate language.
 Illegal activities are forbidden.

 4) Online Safety and Behavior

-Cathedral Preparatory School & Villa Maria Academy, in accordance with amendments to the Children’s Internet Protection Act (CIPA) contained in the “Protecting Children in the 21st Century Act” (October, 2008), will include in our technology education program for minors instruction concerning:
+Erie Catholic Preparatory School, in accordance with amendments to the Children’s Internet Protection Act (CIPA) contained in the “Protecting Children in the 21st Century Act” (October, 2008), will include in our technology education program for minors instruction concerning:

-c) Cyber bullying awareness and response.
-"Cyber bullying" is when a child, preteen or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted by another child, preteen or teen using the Internet, interactive and digital technologies or mobile phones.
+- Cyber bullying awareness and response.
+"Cyber bullying" is when a child, preteen or teen is tormented, threatened, harassed, humiliated, embarrassed or otherwise targeted byanother child, preteen or teen using the Internet, interactive and digital technologies or mobile phones.

 Whenever you send electronic mail, your name and user ID are included in each message.
 You are responsible for all electronic mail originating from your user ID, therefore:

-b) All users must understand that the school cannot guarantee the privacy or confidentiality of electronic documents and any messages that are confidential as a matter of law should not be communicated over
+- All users must understand that the school cannot guarantee the privacy or confidentiality of electronic documents and any messages that are confidential as a matter of law should not be communicated over E-mail.

 Security on any computer system is a high priority, especially when the system involves many users.
 Never use another person's information to log onto the system.
 If you feel you can identify a security problem, you must notify a teacher or administrator.
 Do not demonstrate the problem to other users.
 Do not reveal your account password to anyone.
 Users are responsible for any misuse of their account that is due to their own negligence.
 Users are responsible for reporting unauthorized use of their account to a teacher or administrator.